kalikaneko/bitmask-openwrt-site/content/docs/help/faq.md

-can [join them](https://calyxinstitute.org/membership) - and if you happen to live in the US, you might be interested in their [unlimited 4G internet](https://calyxinstitute.org/membership/internet) via a device that I'd love to support one thay.
+can [join them](https://calyxinstitute.org/membership) - and if you happen to live in the US, you might be interested in their [unlimited 4G internet](https://calyxinstitute.org/membership/internet) via a device that I'd like to support one day.

 ## Why did you write this in Nim?
 Why not just a bunch of config files?